JeffMacaluso/JeffMacaluso.github.io/_posts/2018-12-18-DeepLearningRulesOfThumb.md

 ### 15. Representation Learning
 -   In machine learning, a good representation is one that makes a subsequent learning task easier <sub>(pg.
 517)</sub>
     -   Ex. supervised feed forward networks: each layer learns better representations for the classifier from the last layer <sub>(pg.
 518)</sub>
--   Greedy layer-wise unsupervised training can help w/ classification test error, but not many other tasks <sub>(pg.
+-   Greedy layer-wise unsupervised training can help with classification test error, but not many other tasks <sub>(pg.
 520)</sub>
     -   Is not useful with image classification, but very important in NLP (ex. word embedding) because of a poor initial representation <sub>(pg.
 523)</sub>
     -   From a regularizer perspective, it’s most effective when the number of labeled examples are very small or the number of unlabeled examples are very large <sub>(pg.
 523)</sub>
     -   Likely to be most useful when the function to be learned is extremely complicated <sub>(pg.
 523)</sub>